China’s New Anti-Crypto Move: Ban Bitcoin Mining to Save Environment

 On Monday, April 8, the National development and Reform Commission (NDRC) of China published an updated list of industries that should receive the government’s support, restriction or be eliminated in the near future.
 Crypto mining is on that list, with an intention to ban this relatively new business industry.

 The updated list is under public consultation until May 7.

-Mining is harmful for the environment
+harmful for the environment

 When crypto mining takes place, computers verify transactions on certain blockchain platforms which, if you look at Bitcoin in particular, allow sending and receiving coins.
 Mining is mainly done using graphic cards or special type of chips with the whole process requiring to run computers non-stop without switching them off.

 This requires huge amounts of electricity, and for this reason the most popular locations for miners are those where electricity fees are low – mostly, northern countries, such as Canada, Iceland, Scandinavia, etc.

 However, the major part of miners are located in China, helping the country to support its dominance in this relatively new business area.

 But now the NDRC has stated that the mining of digital currencies is a waste of energy and brings pollution, so the suggestion is to ban it in China completely.